akka/akka/akka-docs/rst/additional/osgi.rst

 interfaces or accepts such callbacks, the lifecycle interfaces provide the semantics of a ``main()`` method and allow the bundle to start and stop long-running services such as REST web services, ActorSystems, Clusters, etc.

-Secondly, note when considering requirements and capabilities, it's a common misconception to equate these with repsoitory dependencies as might be found in Maven or Ivy.
+Secondly, note when considering requirements and capabilities, it's a common misconception to equate these with repository dependencies as might be found in Maven or Ivy.
 While they provide similar practical functionality, OSGi has several parallel type of dependency (such as Blueprint Services) that cannot be easily mapped to repository capabilities.
 In fact, the core specification leaves these facilities up to the container in use.
 In turn, some containers have tooling to generate